nomadmotors/blog/content/posts/fearless-but-expensive/index.md

 What we've accomplished can easily be generalized as a **Signal**.
 A message passing structure with many writers and one reader.
 Replace `SignalEdge` with a generic type `T` in all previous code snippets and now this structure can be used for anything.

+> It's important to note that this is not equivalent to the Embassy HAL's implementation of this behavior.
+The interrupt is always firing whether or not we wait for it.
+Embassy reconfigures the EXTI for one-shot firing.
+With our deeper level of control, we were able to design a more appropriate structure for our use case that is slightly lower cost.

 > If the rapid response time of **700ns** is an application requirement, integration with async contexts should be avoided.

 ## Conclusion